spsforks/ziglang-zig-wiki/Updating-libc.md

 Here's how to update the libc files that Zig bundles.
-If the scripts below fail, I'm not aware of a way to make them resume; each command deletes everything and starts over.

-## Prerequisites
+## glibc

 Install the following dependencies (for a debian-based system):

 ```
 apt-get install python3 subversion gawk autoconf automake flex bison build-essential texinfo rsync
 ```

-## glibc

 Clone glibc.